March 11, 2026

 Answer - b) 65%

 Q8.
-A company processes the fresh juice pulp of fruits to prepare the Jam.
+A company processes fresh fruit juice pulp to prepare the Jam.
 Find the number of KG of juice pulp required to make 800 KG of Jam; fresh juice pulp consists of 75% liquid, and jam consists of 5% liquid.

 a) 3040